What If You Invested $1,000 in PG&E (PCG)?

 Frequently asked questions

-What if you invested $1,000 in Pacific Gas & Electric (PCG) stock at the all-time low?
+What if you invested $1,000 in PG&E (PCG) stock for maximum profit?

-What are Pacific Gas & Electric (PCG)'s best buy and sell dates for maximum profit?
+What are PG&E (PCG)'s best buy and sell dates for maximum profit?

-What if you bought Pacific Gas & Electric (PCG) stock at IPO?
+What if you bought PG&E (PCG) stock at IPO?

 - Enter an investment amount and a start date.
 We use historical stock prices to calculate how many shares you would have bought, then apply the current price to show your hypothetical portfolio value and return.